TimGrt/ansible-windows-workshop/docs/preparation.md

     In the `Editor` Area there is a `Walktroughs` Section.
 It is highly advised to take a look at the Guides there even as a long time User you may be surprised by some features or shortcuts.

-    In the `Activity Bar` there are alot of important things present that need on a regular basis.
+    In the `Activity Bar` there are alot of important things present that you will need on a regular basis.
 From top to bottom:
     ```markdown
       + File Explorer
         * Expands to a file explorer where you can see the folder structure.